Course Content and Outcome Guide for ED 211

 Intended Outcomes for the course

-- Use interpersonal and communication skills in ways that respect communication styles and differences and show sensitivity in regard to individuals' cultural, social, cognitive, and emotional differences.
+- Demonstrate a greater variety of customer service and communication skills in ways that respect communication styles and differences and show sensitivity in regard to individuals' cultural, social, cognitive, and emotional differences.

 Outcome Assessment Strategies